Steering Group

 dorset.coast@dorsetcouncil.gov.uk

-Ness is a marine biologist and is an expert in the application of natural capital approaches to inform policy development and marine management.
-She currently works for Howell Marine Consulting where she is responsible for a portfolio of projects for the UK government and international clients such as the UN and the World Bank.
+Ness is an independent marine consultant with expertise in applying natural capital approaches to shape policy development, sustainable finance strategies, and marine management in the UK and internationally.
+She brings extensive experience in marine spatial planning and integrated marine management, with a particular focus on effective governance of Marine Protected Areas (MPAs) and delivering ‘triple win’ outcomes for biodiversity, climate resilience, and poverty alleviation.
 Ness started her marine career at DCF as a project officer and returned to live in Purbeck two years ago.
 She spends her spare time walking on the coast path and is also a keen UK diver.

 Bridget Betts